A heart attack is a serious medical emergency where the supply of blood to a part of the heart is suddenly blocked, usually by a blood clot.

 It is important to stress that not everyone experiences severe chest pain.
 The pain can often be mild and mistaken for indigestion.
 Some people will not experience any chest pain at all.

-It is the combination of symptoms that is important in determining whether a person is having a heart attack, and not the severity of chest pain.
+It is the combination of symptoms that is important in determining whether a person is possibly having a heart attack, and not the severity of chest pain.

 Personal story: heart attack